🩺 Diabetes for UK GPs

 Smoking and Diabetes:

-Smoking significantly increases risk of cardiovascular disease, nephropathy, retinopathy, and peripheral vascular disease in diabetics.
+Smoking significantly increases risk of cardiovascular disease, nephropathy, retinopathy, and peripheral vascular disease in diabetes.
 Smoking cessation is one of the most important interventions.

 Support Options: